Relevancy and Engagement www.agintheclass.org

 Where Does Your Cheeseburger Come From?

 Do you know the source of the burger, bun and toppings that make a delicious cheeseburger?
-This 11" x 17" student poster breaks down the cheeseburger ingredients to help students correlate the farm-to-fork path.
+This student poster breaks down the cheeseburger ingredients to help students correlate the farm-to-fork path.
 These are available to educators free of charge from Minnesota Agriculture in the Classroom.

 URL